rbirksteiner/azure-content-nlnl/articles/virtual-network/virtual-networks-create-vnet-arm-template-click.md

 [AZURE.INCLUDE [virtual-networks-create-vnet-intro](../../includes/virtual-networks-create-vnet-intro-include.md)]

-This document covers creating a VNet by using the Resource Manager deployment model.
+[AZURE.INCLUDE [azure-arm-classic-important-include](../../includes/azure-arm-classic-important-include.md)] This document covers creating a VNet by using the Resource Manager deployment model.
 You can also [create a virtual network in the classic deployment model](virtual-networks-create-vnet-classic-pportal.md).

 You will learn how to download and modify and existing ARM template from GitHub, and deploy the template from GitHub, PowerShell, and the Azure CLI.